 If you have an innovative product or you’re doing something differently, use that to your advantage by positioning yourself as an authority on that topic/approach.
 Even if your strategy isn’t as SEO-focused as Hubspot, you still need to highlight your expertise in your field.

 Building Trust in Your Brand Is Absolutely Critical

-When you start getting into the more complex B2B solutions/services world, trust becomes absolutely key to your growth strategy.
+When you start getting into the more complex or enterprise B2B solutions/services world, trust becomes absolutely key to your growth strategy.
 If buyers don’t trust you, your company, your brand, and your team, they won’t work with you.

 Most branding experts talk about brand as if it’s some pie-in-the-sky idea that will help your company … somehow … just trust them.

 The reality is, brand authority, when done right, amplifies efforts at every stage of the funnel, from lead generation to win rates.

 The more people trust you, the more likely they are to refer you to a friend, champion you to internal decision-makers during the sales process, and stick with you if your team ever makes a mistake.

 THAT is brand authority … when you and your team are legitimate authorities in your space and everyone know it.

 Sales Hacker spent years building its reputation and authority within the sales community, leading up to their acquisition by Outreach.io.
 How?
 Premier content written by experts and practitioners in the space.

 Are referrals an important source of new leads for your company?